remoteintech/remote-jobs/README.md

 A list of semi to fully remote-friendly companies in or around tech.

 Contributions are very welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md), there is a [Pull Request template](/PULL_REQUEST_TEMPLATE.MD) for all new submissions.
+Please read the [contribution guidelines](CONTRIBUTING.md), & complete a [Pull Request template](/PULL_REQUEST_TEMPLATE.MD) for all new submissions.

 ## Companies